WHAT WE BELIEVE IN

 12. Divine Healing

-Divine healing is an integral part of the gospel.
-Deliverance from sickness is provided for in the Atonement and is the privilege of all believers (Isaiah 53:4,5; Matthew 8:16,17; James 5:14-16).
+Healing is part of the gospel.
+Because of Christ’s sacrifice, freedom from sickness is available to all believers (Isaiah 53:4-5; Matthew 8:16-17; James 5:14-16).

 13. The Blessed Hope